-Laboratorios Farmcéuticos Rovi, S.A.
+Other current public company directorships Laboratorios Farmcéuticos Rovi, S.A.

-Chair, CEOE Foundation
+Selected directorships and memberships Chair, CEOE Foundation

 Mr. Alcain Lopéz, 49, has served as Director of Group Administration and Control of Iberdrola, S.A. since 2020, and from 2018 to 2020 served as Director of Group Risk Management of Iberdrola, S.A.
 Previously, Mr. Alcain Lopéz served as Senior Vice President - Controller of Avangrid from December 2015 until April 2018.
 Mr. Alcain Lopéz served as Chief Financial Officer of Scottish Power, from April 2012 until December 2015, and Iberdrola USA, Inc., from December 2009 until March 2012.
 Mr. Alcain Lopéz joined the Iberdrola group in 2001 and worked for four years in Latin America within the Control area.
 He holds two degrees in Economy and Law from the University of Valladolid.